incendiarybean/swagger-ui-slim/README.md

 **NOTE**: Passing "_opts.swaggerUrl_" will overwrite a given JSON spec and display the spec from the provided URL.

-## Disclaimer

-This Repo is a recreation of [Swagger-UI-Express](https://github.com/scottie1984/swagger-ui-express).

-This UI is slightly smaller at 7.4KB vs Swagger-UI-Express' 20.9KB.

-This does in this case mean less features.
+This UI will only display a single service and display customisation is disabled.
+This is to provide a no-config setup.